mikecuoco/sz_slavseq/README.md

-# SZ SLAVseq project
+# SLAV-seq Snakemake Pipeline

-Adopted from work by Apua Paquola and Ricardo Jacomini
+Adapted from work by Apua Paquola and Ricardo Jacomini